MoazzamFarooqui/Recommendation-System/README.md

 - Interactive web interface built with Streamlit
 - Top 10 similar movie suggestions
 - Movie posters fetched using the TMDB API
-- Fast recommendation generation using a precomputed similarity matrix
+- Efficient recommendation generation using a precomputed similarity matrix

 ---